benfiola/homelab/README.md

 lvcreate -L <pool-size> -T vg/piraeus
 ```

-You can then use the `homelab` CLI to bootstrap the cluster with required applications:
+Once this is complete, you can then use the `homelab` CLI to bootstrap the cluster with required applications:

 ```shell
 # provides the cluster CNI